Obidoe/pcp-problem-game/README.md

-# pcp-problem-game
+# PCP-Problem-Game
 PCP Problem Domino Sorting Game!
-Uses pygame-ce

 ## Overview
-This project is an interactive game designed to display randomly generated Post Correspondence Problem (PCP) dominoes using coloured squares.
+This project is an interactive game designed to display randomly generated Post Correspondence Problem (PCP) dominoes using coloured squares, by using the **pygame-ce** library.
 Each domino consists of a top and bottom sequence of colours chosen from three possible colours: red, green, and blue.
 The purpose of the game is not to solve PCP (which is undecidable), but to allow users to experiement with randomly-generated dominoes and try to construct a matching sequence on the top and bottom strings.